 The clubhouse offered a temporary pro-shop; ladies and gents change room facilities and not much else.
 However, as one of Pecanwood’s first (and highly successful) past employees Jason Totos recalls, despite the limited facilities the clubhouse was hugely popular.

 The temporary clubhouse operated as such until the new clubhouse was opened in mid 1999.
-Len Vidoren of Bild Architects (who was affiliated with Sun City’s Lost City design) was brought in to design the clubhouse.
+Len Verdoorn of Build Architects (who was affiliated with Sun City’s Lost City design) was brought in to design the clubhouse.

 He did so with great flair following research into American designs.
 The clubhouse was constructed by Basil Read on a raised mound which provided commanding views of the golf course, dam and mountains.
 It has since grown to include a spa, gym, training academy and kids club.